covcom/205CDE/labs/16 RESTful API/worksheet.md

 ### HTTP methods used

-You have seen GET and POST methods used, but a RESTful style to use all HTTP methods, and to use of them in a consistent way.
+You have seen GET and POST methods used, but a RESTful style is  to use all HTTP methods, and to use of them in a consistent way.

 Method |	Operation performed on server | Quality